-7. Admission to the Degree of Bachelor of Human Services
+7. Admission to the Masters

-A candidate who has fulfilled the requirements of these Rules and otherwise has complied with the provision of all applicable By-laws and other Rules may be admitted to the degree of Bachelor of Human Services.
+A candidate who has fulfilled the requirements of these Rules and otherwise has complied with the provision of all Bylaws and other Rules applicable to the University, may be admitted to the Master in Community Development (Emergency Management) or (Human Services).